 Describe the built-in precautions which promote the safe use of esketamine and mitigate the risk of abuse

 Apply clinical evidence regarding the efficacy and safety of esketamine to a spectrum of clinical scenarios involving patients with treatment-resistant depression

-This CPD activity is supported by an educational grant from Johnson & Johnson Institute.
+This CPD activity is done in collaboration with Johnson & Johnson Sdn Bhd.